chipsalliance/chisel/docs/src/explanations/blackboxes.md

 The verilog snippet above gets put into a resource file names `real_math.v`.
 What is a resource file?
 It comes from a java convention of keeping files in a project that are automatically included in library distributions.
-In a typical chisel3 project, see [chisel-template](https://github.com/ucb-bar/chisel-template), this would be a directory in the source hierarchy: `src/main/resources/real_math.v`.
+In a typical Chisel project, see [chisel-template](https://github.com/chipsalliance/chisel-template), this would be a directory in the source hierarchy: `src/main/resources/real_math.v`.

 ### Blackboxes with In-line Verilog